-4.2.
-(TPD)Not using the Drinking Water Distribution Network
+4.2.2 Using Temporary Points of Distribution (TPD)

-This approach involves the the establishment of temporary points of distribution () throughout the affected service area.
+This approach involves the the establishment of temporary points of distribution (independent of drinking water distribution networks) throughout the affected service area.

 The drinking water utility should, during its normal operations (prior to the onset of a crisis), have communicated to users the need to approach a TPD to receive drinking water during a crisis.